009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - **Recording  voices**: We had some troubles while downloading PyAudio, so when Hal first started to record our spoken voice it was a big success.
 - **Hal speaks**: But actually the biggest success we had was when Hal started speaking.
 At this point Hal still had the voice of a woman but nevertheless we were really proud that we made it that far!
-- **Hal recognizes words and sentences and give answers to that**: At some point Hal finally "understood" the sentences we said.
+- **Hal recognizes words and sentences and gives answers to that**: At some point Hal finally "understood" the sentences we said.
 This was such a big thing for us and we had lots of fun to think about new features and libraries we can add to our code.

 - - - -
 - - - -